 In a Wireless World, the Network is More Critical Than Ever

 As one of the few hospitals in New Hampshire on the Most Wired list for healthcare systems for 15 years, Concord Hospital has a long reputation as a healthcare provider leveraging technology to improve patient care.
 We are now in the midst of replacing our EMR system and are using the network to roll out VDI.
 We ditched the PCs and are putting thin clients everywhere.
 With no more Windows PCs, the network becomes even more critical now.

 To increase capacity and scale within our core and to provide increased control, visibility, and management of the end-to-end network, we are looking at the latest innovations from Extreme, such as the VSP 8600 and Extreme Management Center.

-Mark is also the featured presenter in Extreme’s upcoming webinar, A Practical Approach to Bringing Automation, Security & Efficiency to Your Network.
-Learn more about Concord Hospital’s journey in deploying Extreme Fabric Connect and how they have designed a secure and simplified network that enables them to serve their patients effectively by registering for the webinar on October 19, 2017 at 1 pm ET.
+Mark is also the featured presenter in Extreme’s on-demand webinar, A Practical Approach to Bringing Automation, Security & Efficiency to Your Network.
+Learn more about Concord Hospital’s journey in deploying Extreme Fabric Connect and how they have designed a secure and simplified network that enables them to serve their patients effectively by watching the webinar.

 For more information about Concord Hospital, visit their website.